by Resource Associates @ grantwriters.net

 When you’re reaching out to donors is it 100% clear why you want their support?
 Are your goals and programs outlined in easy to understand and compelling ways?
-Make sure that potential donors understand exactly what needs your organization is filling and the impact of their gifts.
-Whether it’s on your web site, in email or direct mail solicitations, or social media campaigns, tell stories that engage people and show in real ways why their help is needed and the difference they can make.
+Make sure potential donors understand exactly what needs your organization is filling and the impact of their gifts.
+Whether it’s on your web site, in email or direct mail solicitations, or social media campaigns, tell stories engaging people and show in real ways why their help is needed and the difference they can make.

 2. Segment your current donors

 Most people have very distinct preferences as to how they want to receive communications and how often they want to hear from you.
 Take a look back at who has responded in the past to your various solicitations.
-Are there donors that never respond to direct mail but act immediately when they receive an email?
+Are there donors who never respond to direct mail but act immediately when they receive an email?
 Great!
 You can save money and stop including those people in your direct mail campaigns.

 You may also want to look at demographics like age, gender, and geography to determine if some strategies are more effective with certain groups of people.
 For instance, social media campaigns may be more effective with younger donors.
-If that’s the case, you can tailor your messages to connect with that demographic specifically rather than using general messages.
+If this is the case, you can tailor your messages to connect with that demographic specifically rather than using general messages.